SEND Policy 2024.docx

 Dyslexia

-Students who experience difficulty with short-term memory, concentration and organisation This is often noticeable when processing information due to difficulty with visual and auditory perception skills.
+Students who experience difficulty with short-term memory, concentration and organisation.
+This is often noticeable when processing information due to difficulty with visual and auditory perception skills.

 ·